How to Become a Fitness Trainer or Instructor

-The education and training required for fitness trainers and instructors varies by type of specialty, and employers often hire those with certification.
-Personal fitness trainers, group fitness instructors, and specialized fitness instructors each need different preparation.
-Requirements also vary by facility.
+The education and training required for fitness trainers and instructors varies by specialty.
+Employers usually prefer to hire those with certification, but requirements vary by facility.

-Almost all trainers and instructors have at least a high school diploma before entering the occupation.
-An increasing number of employers are requiring fitness workers, particularly personal trainers, to have an associate’s or bachelor’s degree related to a health or fitness field, such as exercise science, kinesiology, or physical education.
-Programs often include courses in nutrition, exercise techniques, biology, anatomy, and group fitness.
-Personal trainers also learn how to develop fitness programs for clients of all ages.
+Fitness trainers and instructors typically need a high school diploma to enter the occupation.
+Employers may prefer to hire fitness workers, particularly personal trainers, who have an associate’s or bachelor’s degree in a field such as recreation and fitness or healthcare and related studies.
+Programs in exercise science, kinesiology, physical education, or related majors often include courses in nutrition, exercise techniques, biology, and anatomy.
+Personal trainers also may learn how to develop fitness programs for clients of all ages.

 Licenses, Certifications, and Registrations

-Employers prefer to hire fitness trainers and instructors who are certified.
-Many personal trainers must be certified before they begin working with clients or with members of a gym or other type of health club.
-Group fitness instructors can begin work without certification, but employers often encourage or require them to become certified.
-Most specialized fitness instructors receive certification for their preferred type of training, such as yoga or Pilates.
+Most fitness trainers or instructors have certification related to the area of fitness in which they specialize.
+Personal trainers usually must be certified before they begin working with clients or with members of a gym or health club.
+Group fitness instructors may begin work without certification, but employers often encourage or require them to get their credentials.
+Most fitness instructors receive certification for their preferred type of training, such as yoga, kickboxing, or strength training.

-Most trainers or instructors need certification in cardiopulmonary resuscitation (CPR) and automated external defibrillators before applying for certification in physical fitness.
+Most trainers or instructors also need certification in cardiopulmonary resuscitation (CPR) and first aid, as well as in use of automated external defibrillators (AED).

-After becoming a certified personal trainer, new trainers typically work alongside an experienced trainer before they are allowed to train clients alone.
+After becoming a certified personal trainer, new trainers may be required to work alongside an experienced trainer before they are allowed to train clients alone.

 Customer-service skills.
-Many fitness trainers and instructors must sell their services, motivating clients to hire them as personal trainers or to sign up for the classes they lead.
-Fitness trainers and instructors must therefore be polite, friendly, and encouraging, to maintain relationships with their clients.
+Many fitness trainers and instructors sell their services, motivating clients to hire them as personal trainers or to sign up for the classes they lead.
+Fitness trainers and instructors must therefore be encouraging, friendly, and polite to maintain relationships with their clients.

 Listening skills.
-Fitness trainers and instructors must be able to listen carefully to what clients tell them in order to determine the clients’ fitness levels and desired fitness goals.
+Fitness trainers and instructors must listen carefully to what clients tell them in order to determine the clients’ fitness levels and desired fitness goals.

 Motivational skills.
-Getting fit and staying fit takes a lot of work for many clients.
 To keep clients coming back for more classes or to continue personal training, fitness trainers and instructors must keep their clients motivated.

 Problem-solving skills.
-Fitness trainers and instructors must evaluate each client’s level of fitness and create an appropriate fitness plan to meet the client’s individual needs.
+Fitness trainers and instructors must evaluate members’ or client’s fitness levels and create appropriate fitness plans to meet their needs.

-Fitness trainers and instructors who are interested in management positions should get a bachelor’s degree in exercise science, physical education, kinesiology, or a related subject.
-Experience often is required in order for a trainer or instructor to advance to a management position in a health club or fitness center.
-Many organizations prefer a master’s degree for certain positions.
+Fitness trainers and instructors who are interested in management may need a bachelor’s degree in exercise science, physical education, kinesiology, or a related subject.
+Employers often require that trainers or instructors have experience in order to advance to a management position, such as the fitness director who oversees scheduling, workout incentive programs, and selecting exercise equipment in a health club or fitness center.

-Personal trainers may eventually advance to a head trainer position and become responsible for hiring and overseeing the personal training staff or for bringing in new personal training clients.
-Head trainers also are responsible for procuring athletic equipment, such as weights or fitness machines.
-Some fitness trainers and instructors go into business for themselves and open their own fitness centers.
+Personal trainers may advance to a head trainer position and become responsible for hiring and overseeing the personal training staff or for bringing in new personal training clients.
+Fitness trainers and instructors also may go into business for themselves or open their own fitness centers.